Liam Gillick: Life and career

-Gillick is on the board of Artists Space, which is a non-profit arts organization, founded in 1972 in New York.

 Artistic practice

 Gillick's artistic output is characterized by diversity.
 As Caoimhin Mac Giolla Leith of University College Dublin has said, "Gillick's practice to date has encompassed a wide range of media and activities (including sculpture, writing, architectural and graphic design, film, and music) as well as various critical and curatorial projects, his work as a whole is also marked by a fondness for diversions and distractions, tangents and evasions."